Mercer County NJ Realty Transfer Fee (RTF) Calculator | 2026 Official Rates

 Step 2: Select Property Type

 Select whether the property is residential, commercial, or land.
-The property conveyance fee calculator automatically adjusts rates based on the type of property to provide precise 2026 Mercer County fee estimates.
+The property realty transfer fee calculator automatically adjusts rates based on the type of property to provide precise 2026 Mercer County fee estimates.

 Step 3: Calculate and Review Results